honeytoast/OokMachine/README.md

 # OokMachine
 A project for Theory of Computability class that emulates the execution of a turing tarpit, Ook!, Machine

-Included files: triangle.ook  -  Ook! program that prints out the Serpinski triangle ookmachine.py -  Python3 source code that emulates an Ook! machine
+Included files: triangle.ook  -  Ook! program that prints out the Serpinski triangle, ookmachine.py -  Python3 source code that emulates an Ook! machine

 How to run:
-python3 ookmachine.py <name of .ook file>
+python3 ookmachine.py {ook program filename}

 About the project: